A scientific approach to government

 The scientific method was developed to explain the physical world.
 It involves several related ideas:

-• Instruments that make quantitative measurements, with known precision and error.
+• Instruments that make quantitative measurements, with known precision and error distribution.

 • Experiments that use instruments to test theories.
 Theories are disproven if they fail to predict the result of an experiment.
 If there is no possible experiment that could disprove a theory, the theory has little value.